pho-grammers/now-contentful/README.md

 3. Run `npm install` to locally install dependencies
 4. Modify now.json to change build configuration if desired
 5. Run `now dev -p 5000` to run the integration's UIHook locally on a development configuration
-5. Run `now --target=production` to run the integration's UIHook remotely on a production configuration
+6. Run `now --target=production` to run the integration's UIHook remotely on a production configuration
+7. Using your Contentful account (assuming there is data created already), load the API key (only one space can be loaded per Now project as of now)

 [1] Note that the only working development environment this test appeared to work was on a Mac installation of Now and under the Chrome browser (and, as it appears, not  Chromium-based browsers, such as Vivaldi) due to fetch NetworkErrors